nworbnitsuj/fr-intro/README.md

 - Render the Table Component
 - Iterate through the `data` array and render a TableRow for each resource.
 - Render the status and duration of a response.
-- Complete the methods: `onClickFetchResource`, `onClickViewDetails`
+- Complete the method `onClickFetchResource` to use our ApiService class when the green "GET" button is clicked.
 - In the ApiService class, complete the `fetchResources` method to communicate with any resource endpoint.
 Create or update the resource object properties to store the status, duration, and body of the response.
 - Implement a timer constructor function to determine the duration of each API request/response.
 - Use `isLoading` from the Table Component state to show/hide a loading icon when a resource is requested.
 Use SCSS to make the icon spin.